clabe45/conlang-gpt/README.md

 Options:
   --guide TEXT
   --dictionary TEXT         Enter the filename of the dictionary to use in
                             'example' mode.
   --text TEXT
-  -n INTEGER               Number of revisions to perform.
+  --max-iterations INTEGER  Max number of revisions to perform.
 Defaults to 1.
   --model TEXT              OpenAI model to use.
 Defaults to gpt-3.5-turbo.
   --embeddings-model TEXT   OpenAI model to use for word embeddings in
                             'example' mode.
-Defaults to text-embedding-ada-002.
+Defaults to text-embedding-
+                            ada-002.
   --help                    Show this message and exit.
 ```

 ### `conlang modify`